 - We will honor items drawn on insufficient funds by transferring funds from a savings or a loan account, as you have directed.
 No more than 6 transfers may be permitted in any calendar month from a savings account.
 Once the transfer total for the month has reached 6, any insufficient funds items will be handled in accordance with our regular overdraft procedures.
 The fee for these overdraft transfers and excessive transfers, if any, is set forth in our Fees & Charges schedule.

 - If you qualify for our Courtesy Pay program, the University Credit Union may choose to pay a transaction even when you have insufficient funds in your checking account.
+Coverage for up to -$500 is automatically activated on all personal checking accounts where the primary account holder is at least 18 years old, the account has been open for 60 days, and the account is in good standing (including no delinquent loans, active bankruptcies, abuse, charged off loans or shares, etc.).
 This is not a line of credit, and payment of your transaction(s) is not guaranteed.
 The University Credit Union allows members up to $500 in Courtesy Pay transactions at any time.
 This includes any fees charged.
 Each Courtesy Pay transaction incurs a fee.
-If you never use the program, you never pay a fee.
-If you access the Courtesy Pay program, you have thirty days to return your account to a positive balance.
-If the negative balance is not resolved in a timely manner, your account will be charged off, and we will be required to report all signers to Chex Systems.
+If you never use the program, you have a thirty days to return your account to a positive balance.
+If the negative balance is not resolved in a timely manner, your account will be charged off, and we will be required to report all signer to Chex Systems.
 In addition, further collection may result.

 - If you choose to cancel this benefit, please contact our Member Service Center at 801-481-8800 or visit any of our convenient branch locations.